Oleksandr-Zhabenko/aftovolio/README.md

 # Introduction

-Here is a brief introduction of AFTOVolio ideas and usage (that is Dutch 'Aanpak van Fonetische Talen voor het Ontdekken van de VOorkeursLIneOpties' — Phonetic Languages Approach for Discovering the Preferred Line Options).
+Here is a brief introduction of AFTOVolio ideas and usage (that is Dutch 'Aanpak van Fonetische Talen voor het Ontdekken van de VOorkeursLIjnOpties' (Dutch people consider ji as a one letter and consequently one sound, but we use just first one for good readability) — Phonetic Languages Approach for Discovering the Preferred Line Options).

 Using AFTOVolio lets a person learn how to write the texts with the desired properties in pronunciation.